kuldeepstechwork/SightScope/README.md

 Clone the repository to your local machine.\
 Install the required dependencies using pip install -r requirements.txt.\
-Run the app with using streamlit run Home.py command.
+Run the app using streamlit run Home.py command.

 #Conclusion: